Easy to Make Vegan, Gluten-free Chilli Sin Carne

 UE and the UK have authorised the use of a food additive called sodium ferrocyanide (E535) as an anticaking agent in table salt (I have not checked the USA facts).

-This additive decomposes at high temperature during cooking.
+This additive decomposes at high temperatures during cooking.
 As far as I know, cyanides are basically poison.
 Of course, being regulated means that they should be largely inoffensive to the human body.

 But my middle name is Doubting Thomas when it is about what the authorities generally tell us.
 Hence, I always use rock/sea salt and read the label before I buy it!
-Also, if I know that salt can contain “safe” cyanides, then I make it even safer and not activate them at high temperature!
+Also, if I know that salt can contain “safe” cyanides (?!), I make it even safer and not activate them at high temperatures!

 The food will have plenty of taste if I add salt after cooking and cooling the food by at least 20 degrees Celsius (10-20 minutes after turning the heat off).
 At least I won’t freak out that I deliberately poisoned my family!

-Also, I do not cook with much oil and NEVER fry onions in oil!
+Also, I do not cook with much oil (if I must, then I use cold-pressed rapeseed oil) and NEVER fry onions in oil!
 It is way too heavy for the human liver!

 This is just a brief foray into healthy eating.
 For detailed explanations and in-depth research, I recommend opening the above links and looking for more information available.

 Sweet pointed pepper – I prefer it to bell peppers.
 Usually, I slice more at once and keep it in the freezer for weekly use.

 Two-three large organic carrots.